KygoSkyrus/skychat/NOTES.md

 **Style**
+- on desktop show the sidebar..hid it only for mobile
 - the height of chat body changes as we go from connection to req window, and opens a req chat
 - increase the width of overall chatbody
 - u can try  a techy UI with matt or sharp balck clr , can combinate it with red or yellow  or purple like the old one